Global Field Practice Experience

 Apply planning and evaluation skills to real-world problem solving;

 Enhance practice skills of leadership, effective teamwork, and the

 mastery of competencies in global health.

-Students interested in learning whether a Global Field Practice Experience (GFPE) could potentially culminate in a second year master's project proposal should contact Idris Robinson, Assistant Director in the DSPH Office of Global Health, at firstname.lastname@example.org or 267.359.6058.
+Students interested in learning whether a Global Field Practice Experience (GFPE) could potentially culminate in a second year, Integrated Learning Experience (ILE) project proposal should contact Idris Robinson, Assistant Director in the DSPH Office of Global Health, at firstname.lastname@example.org or 267.359.6058.